 In particular, comprehensive insurance on travel and everyday purchases is quite impressive.
 I’m also pleased to see that the costs of being a cardholder are reduced for HSBC banking clients.

-As an HSBC banking client myself, I’ll certainly continue to keep my HSBC World Elite Mastercard long-term after February 1, 2023.
+As an HSBC banking client myself, I certainly plan on using my HSBC World Elite Mastercard long-term.
 Even with the reduced earn rate on uncategorized transactions, there’s still more than enough appeal to make this card an everyday fixture.